SnarkIndustries/DZAI/README.md

 Contribute
 ----------------------------------------------------

-If you enjoy using DZAI and would like to show your support with a small donation, thank you.
+If you enjoy using DZAI and would like to show your support with a small donation, you can do so by clicking the Tip Jar icon below.
 Contributions are always appreciated but never required.

 [![Donate](http://imageshack.com/a/img673/6646/qjrNdn.png)](http://imraising.com/dzai/)